DeviesDevelopment/blog/content/posts/2024-04-13_the-office-movement-episode-2---the-practice.md

 Do you need to do this all the time?
 Walking everwhere like you messed up your pants?
-Of course not, and you don't need to squeeze it 110% percent so you look like having diarrhea.
+Of course not, and you don't need to squeeze it 110% percent so you look like fighting diarrhea.
 It does not have to be visible from the outside.
 You can go full force but you don't have to.
 You can variate longer period with less effort and shorter with full squeeze.